stephabauva/website-nexjs-styled-component-101/README.md

 - add a \_document.js file into your pages/ folder
   If you just want to use SC or just MU:
 - for SC, you need that document: https://github.com/vercel/next.js/blob/canary/examples/with-styled-components/pages/_document.js and for MU, you need that document: https://github.com/mui-org/material-ui/blob/master/examples/nextjs/pages/_document.js .
   But we want to use **BOTH** SC and MU so thanks to stackoverflow, by making a little adjustment we can merge the two: https://github.com/stephanBV/website-nexjs-styled-component-101/blob/master/web-next-styled-101/pages/_documents.js
 - paste it in your \_documents.js file
 - at the root directory, adda a .babelrc file
 - copy the content of https://github.com/vercel/next.js/blob/canary/examples/with-styled-components/.babelrc
 - paste it in your .babelrc file

-Since we use SC, we don't need the jsx style, you can delete the style import and the <div className={styles.container}> tag from index.js, as well as the Home.module.css file from the styles/ folder.
+Since we use SC, we don't need the jsx style, you can delete the style import and the `<div className={styles.container}>` tag from index.js, as well as the Home.module.css file from the styles/ folder.

 ## Problem! -> Interoperability, the trick? - Controlling the priority 👮‍♀️

 To be able to "overwrite" MU styling with our SC', we have two options:
-1- we can change the CSS injection order
+1- we can change the CSS injection order <rb />
-2- we can "use the && characters in SC to bump up specificity by repeating the class name"; which is what we are going to use here.
+2- we can "use the && characters in SC to bump up specificity by repeating the class name"; which is what we are going to use here <br />
-Hence, we add the '&&' characters to the SubmitFormButton component in SubmitButton.styles.js .
+Hence, we add the '&&' characters to the SubmitFormButton component in SubmitButton.styles.js <br />
-If you want to read more about it:
+If you want to read more about it: <br />
-MU interoperability with SC: https://material-ui.com/guides/interoperability/#styled-components How to use the '&&' characters: https://styled-components.com/docs/basics
+MU interoperability with SC: https://material-ui.com/guides/interoperability/#styled-components <br />
+How to use the '&&' characters: https://styled-components.com/docs/basics <br />

 ## The Flow